 What categories of leave are available?

-There are several different categories of leave to remain depending on why you want to come to or stay in the UK.
-However, the 5-tier points based system is the main UK immigration route for foreign migrants from outside the EEA and Switzerland wanting to work, train or study in the UK are under the points-based system and include:
+There are several different categories of leave to remain depending on your eligibility and why you want to come to or stay in the UK.
+The main immigration routes for individuals wanting to work, train or study in the UK are under the points-based system and include:

 Am I eligible to apply for leave to remain?

-To be eligible to apply for limited leave to remain, you must meet the full requirements of the Immigration Rules and those required for the visa you are applying for.
+To be eligible to apply for limited leave to remain, you must meet the full requirements under the Immigration Rules and those required for the visa you are applying for.
 For points-based visas, this will mean accruing the minimum number of points determined by your particular visa category.

-In many cases, you will be required to satisfy both an English language and maintenance requirement.
-These two requirements are explained in further detail below:
+For example, you will be required to satisfy both an English language and maintenance requirement:

 - The English requirement – unless you are a national of a majority English-speaking country, typically you will need to satisfy the Home Office of your knowledge of English.
 You will either need to provide evidence of an academic qualification that was taught in English and is recognised as being equivalent to a UK bachelors degree, masters degree or PhD, or you will need to pass an approved English test.